 Where & How to Get a Taxi

 You can find taxi ranks on the east and west sides of JR Nara Station, but as the main exit is on the east side that is where you will find the most taxis.
 At Kintetsu Nara Station the taxi rank is outside the west exit of the station building.
 At these taxi ranks, the taxis line up and customers board them in the order they become available.
 This means that you cannot choose a taxi company when boarding at a taxi rank.
 However, this shouldn’t be a problem as most taxi drivers are very reliable.
 At other locations you can simply hail a taxi on the street.
 You usually don’t have to wait for very long before a taxi appears.
 If there is a green light in the passenger’s side window, then the taxi is already occupied.
 If there is a red light, then the taxi is available.
 At night, a light on the roof of the taxi also shows that the taxi is vacant.
 When you see a vacant taxi, simply raise your hand as you would in your home country.
+Taxi apps such as GO and Uber Taxi are also available with some Nara taxi companies, but the taxi ranks at the stations are the simplest option when taxis are waiting there.

 Taxis at Kintetsu Nara Station